Power Macintosh 6400: Hardware

 Logic board: The logic board, code-named "Alchemy", is shared with the Power Macintosh 5400 all-in-one and Performa 6360 desktop models.
 Alchemy is generally believed to be superior to its 5200/6200 predecessors since it had a 64-bit data path to main memory.

 CPU: All 6400 models use a PowerPC 603ev processor that is soldered to the computer's logic board and cooled by a fanless heat-sink.
 Though initially considered non-upgradable, CPU upgrades did come to market that overrode the fixed CPU by use of the Level 2 cache slot.

 Sound: The new "InstaTower" case features an integrated subwoofer speaker and supports SRS surround-sound.
 A knob on the back of the case controls the bass level of the subwoofer; this knob only works if external speakers are connected, otherwise the internal speaker provides full sound range.
 There are two audio output jacks, one on the front and one on the back.
 Headphones plugged into the front jack will disable the internal speaker and rear jack.

 Expansion: There are two PCI expansion slots as well as a dedicated communications slot that supports AAUI, Ethernet and fast modem cards.
 The communication slot is not compatible with similar slots on other Macintosh computers.
-NuBus cards are not supported.
+Processor Direct Slot (and therefore NuBus) cards are not supported.

 Operating system: The Performa 6400/180 and 6400/200 were shipped with System 7.5.3 Revision 2.1; this particular release was specific to these machines as there were stability problems with System 7.5.3 Release 2 on the new hardware, especially with the video card and transferring files over LocalTalk.